ns-test-org/hello-world-jam/packages/hello-world-jam/README.md

 ### Mobile Optimization

-Mobile optimization goes beyond responsive design, with specific considerations for mobile network conditions and device capabilities.
-Images are served in multiple sizes and formats, allowing browsers to choose the most appropriate version.
-The application is designed to work well on slower network connections, with progressive loading and optimized asset delivery.
-Touch interactions are optimized for mobile devices, with appropriate gesture support and feedback.
+Mobile optimization is a core focus, with responsive design that adapts seamlessly to different screen sizes and orientations.
+Touch targets are sized appropriately for comfortable interaction on mobile devices, and gestures are implemented where they enhance the user experience.
+The application loads quickly even on slower mobile networks through aggressive asset optimization and progressive enhancement strategies that prioritize critical content.

 ### Code Organization